SMK121/Containerisation-Docker-kubernetes/README.md

 # Custom Nginx Docker Image
 ## Overview

-This project demonstrates how to automate the customisation of the default Nginx webpage using a Dockerfile.
+This task demonstrates how to automate the customisation of the default Nginx webpage using a Dockerfile.

 Instead of manually entering a running Nginx container and editing the default `index.html` file, a Dockerfile is used to automatically build a custom Nginx Docker image containing a personalised webpage.